open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

     git push -u origin branch-name
     ```

 11. Go to your forked repository on GitHub.
-Create a pull request with the title `feat: Add <@github-username> as a contributor` and fill in all areas in the pull request form.
+Create a pull request with the title `feat: Add <@github-username> as a contributor` and fill in all areas in the pull request template.
+Read the [Fill In a Pull Request Template](#fill-in-a-pull-request-template) section to help you complete the template.

-    !> Your pull request will be marked as invalid and may be closed if the form is incomplete.
+    !> Your pull request will be marked as invalid and may be closed if the template is incomplete.

 Congratulations on your first contribution! 🎉